lazarmarkovic/changer/README.md

     Changer is linux-based (anti-)forensics tool for reading, extracting, modifying and securely deleting precisely selected either indexed or deleted data from files or whole disks using.
-Basically, it's srm (secure_delete) but on manuallly defined scale with surgical precision and bunch of other options.
+Basically, it's srm (secure_delete) but on manually defined scale with surgical precision and bunch of other options.

     -b, --buffer-size=INT      Define read/write buffer size.
 Default value: 42.
     -d, --destroy-data         Destroy data indexed with offsets and buffer size.